edbentley/replay/website/docs/text-input.md

 title: TextInput
 ---

-To add a text input to your game, use the `@replay/text-input` package and [ReplayTextInput](https://github.com/edbentley/replay-text-input-swift) Swift package.
+To add a text input to your game, use the `@replay/text-input` package.

 #### Example